Castle Street, Glasgow

 By Car: Exit the M8 at junction 15 and follow the signs for Glasgow Cathedral.
 Pay-and-display car parks are available in the vicinity.

-The Historic Environment Scotland Shop is open when the Cathedral is open to the public.
+The Historic Environment Scotland Shop is open when the Cathedral is open to the public but there are currently no guided tours being offered.

 Historic Environment Scotland Explorer Pass – HES website

-This is the website of Glasgow Cathedral’s Church of Scotland Congregation.
+This is the website of the Glasgow Cathedral’ Church of Scotland Congregation.